cbillowes/curious-programmer-copernicium/articles/2018/2018-07-22-chrome-devtools/index.md

 ---
-title: "A Trilogy About the Chrome DevTools in Many Parts"
+title: 'A Trilogy About the Chrome DevTools in Many Parts'
 ogImage: images/og/2018-07-22-chrome-devtools.png
-date: "2018-07-22"
+date: '2018-07-22'
 tags:
   - Technical
   - Chrome DevTools